Up-scattering production of a sterile fermion at DUNE: complementarity with spallation source and direct detection experiments: Results and discussion

 In our analysis, when two-body decays are involved, we furthermore assume that the produced mediator $V$ decays promptly.
 We do so by introducing a second probability factor in Eq.~(\ref{eq:decay_events}) and requiring that the sum of the two decay lengths does not exceed the size of the detector.

 A few comments are in order.
 First, given the SF masses, $m_\chi$, accessible at DM DD experiments, only the two-body decay $\chi \to V \nu_\ell$ is kinematically allowed.
 However, a subsequent decay of $V \to e^- e^+$ is not possible since the up-scattered $m_\chi$ at XENONnT and LZ are always smaller than $2m_e$.
 Hence, we conclude that SF decays are not expected to leave any extra electronic signal at DM DD experiments.
 Next, concerning COHERENT, both the two-body and three-body decays leading to a final state $e^-e^+$ pair are kinematically open, as explained in~\cite{Candela:2023rvt}.
-Finally, for the case of DUNE-ND two-body and three-body decays that lead to either $e^-e^+$ or $\mu^- \mu^+$ final state pairs are possible.
+Finally, for the case of DUNE-ND two-body and three-body decays that lead to either $e^-e^+$ or $\mu^- \mu^+$ final state pairs are possible, while decays to mesons are ignored.
+However, the decays to $\mu^- \mu^+$ pairs would modify only slightly the right end of the sensitivity contours since kinematics constrain $m_\chi$ to be up to 200~MeV.
+We thus set $\mathcal{B}(\chi \to ...) =1$.

 Before proceeding to the discussion of our main results, let us stress that, here, our goal is a simplistic order of magnitude estimation, a detailed Monte Carlo analysis being beyond the scope of our present study.
 To this purpose, we evaluate the 90\% C.L. sensitivity contours within a background-free framework that is based only on the number of decay events, i.e., we require $N_\mathrm{decay} \geq 2.3$ per year.
 Finally, in our calculation the decaying particles are assumed to be in the forward direction, which is nonetheless a reasonable assumption as explained in Ref.~\cite{Ovchynnikov:2022rqj}.